South Wales Transport: Road Traffic Act 1930

-Post War Expansion
+Post war expansion

 Although South Wales Transport operated a number of interurban and rural services into Llanelly in neighbouring Carmarthenshire, the town's internal transport system was run by another operator, Llanelly District Traction, which had replaced the town's trams with a trolleybus system in 1933 covering three routes from the town's railway station to the suburbs of Pwll, Felinfoel and Loughor.
 This network was supplemented by a number of services operated by motor buses.
-The company also provided the town's electricity supply and was a subsidiary of the Balfour Beatty group of companies.
+The company also provided the town's electricity supply and was a subsidiary of Balfour Beatty.
 On nationalisation of the UK electricity generating industry in 1947 the newly-formed South Wales Electricity Board became the owner of the transport company, but sold it in 1952 to South Wales Transport, giving the company control of bus services in Llanelly, although the trolleybuses were soon replaced by motor buses.

 In 1962, Ammanford-based bus operator J James & Sons sold its business to BET, which absorbed it into South Wales Transport in September of that year, giving the company a depot in that town and services from Ammanford to Llanelly, Neath and Burry Port.

 With all bus operators experiencing declines in patronage and profitability it became increasingly necessary to seek economies of operation.
 In April 1967 South Wales Transport entered into a co-ordination agreement with the Transport Holding Company's United Welsh Services under which both operator's services in the Swansea Valley and surrounding areas were re-organised to remove duplication, saving 150,000 bus operating miles per annum (100,000 South Wales and 50,000 United Welsh).
 Passengers benefited from co-ordinated timetables and complete inter-availability of tickets.
 A similar scheme was later introduced in the Neath area.

-The Mumbles Railway
+Mumbles Railway

-The Swansea & Mumbles Railway was an interurban electric tramway connecting central Swansea with the community of Mumbles.
-It had been leased from its owners by the Swansea Improvements & Tramways Company from 1896 until 1927 when the lease was transferred to South Wales Transport.
+The Swansea and Mumbles Railway was an interurban electric tramway connecting central Swansea with the community of Mumbles.
+It had been leased from its owners by the Swansea Improvements and Tramway Company from 1896 until 1927 when the lease was transferred to South Wales Transport.
 Conversion from steam to electric traction followed in 1929.
-By the 1950s significant repairs and replacements were needed and passenger numbers and profitability were in decline so In 1958 South Wales Transport bought the railway outright from its owners with a view to closure, which was achieved in 1960.
+By the 1950s significant repairs and replacements were needed and passenger numbers and profitability were in decline so in 1958 South Wales Transport bought the railway outright from its owners with a view to closure, which was achieved in 1960.